StarpTech/pe-dotnet-core/README.md

 ## Demo Project

 The application is small catalog about devices around the world.
-The locations are displayed on an OpenStreetMap App.
+The locations are displayed on OpenStreetMap.